Prime Time Crime

 UN Procurement Scandal: Ties to Saddam and Al Qaeda

-NEW YORK - It now appears that while doing business with the U.N., IHC Services had links both to Saddam Hussein’s old sanctions-busting networks, and to a Liechtenstein-based businessman, Engelbert Schreiber, Jr., known among other things for his ties to a figure designated by the U.N. itself as a financier of Al Qaeda.
-(Fox) PREVIOUS: The Estate of John Patrick O'Neill, Sr. vs A secret sales deal
+NEW YORK - It now appears that while doing business with the UN, IHC Services had links both to Saddam Hussein’s old sanctions-busting networks, and to a Liechtenstein-based businessman, Engelbert Schreiber, Jr., known among other things for his ties to a figure designated by the U.N. itself as a financier of Al Qaeda.
+(Fox) PREVIOUS: A secret sales deal Taste of oil for food and its chefs

 Wyatt sentenced to year in prison